stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-The final two operations below are for data transfers between the X register and the Stack Pointer.
-Their usage is covered later in this post in the section on the call stack.
+The two operations below are for data transfers between the X register and the Stack Pointer.
+I cover their usage later in this post in the section on the call stack.

 ::: opcode